 |Originally issued||January 2008|

-- Reorganization that results in a shifting of responsibilities or elimination of certain tasks altogether;
+- Reorganization resulting in a shift or elimination of certain tasks or responsibilities altogether;

-- Other organizational changes that might prompt an adjustment to staffing needs.
+- Other organizational changes that might impact staffing levels.

 Reason for Policy